Class of 1999

-Class of 1999 is a 1990 American science fiction thriller film directed by Mark L. Lester.
-It is the director's follow-up to his 1982 film Class of 1984.
+Class of 1999 is a 1990 American science-fiction action thriller film directed and produced by Mark L. Lester, and starring Bradley Gregg, Traci Lind, John P. Ryan, Pam Grier, Joshua John Miller, Stacy Keach and Malcolm McDowell.
+It is the director's follow-up to his 1982 film Class of 1984, though it is not a direct sequel, other than the general theme of juvenile delinquency.
+Set in a near-future Seattle where delinquency runs rampant, the film is about three ex-military humanoid robots which are reprogrammed as school teachers.

+The film was released by Taurus Entertainment Company on May 11, 1990.
+It received mixed reviews and was a financial disappointment, but has developed a cult following.
+A direct-to-video sequel, Class of 1999 II: The Substitute, followed in 1994.

 Plot

 In the 1990s, youth gangs take over areas in major North American cities.
 Two major gangs, the Blackhearts and the Razorheads, vie for control.

-In 1999, while working with MegaTech head Dr. Bob Forrest, the CIA begins an experiment where three former military robots become educators in Seattle's Kennedy High School.
-These are school coach Mr. Bryles, History teacher Mr. Hardin, and Chemistry teacher Ms. Connors.
+In 1999, while working with MegaTech head Dr. Bob Forrest, the CIA begins an experiment where three former military robots become educators in Seattle's Kennedy High School: school coach Mr. Bryles, history teacher Mr. Hardin, and chemistry teacher Ms. Connors.
 Former delinquents who were imprisoned are released as part of the experiment.
 One of them is former Blackheart Cody Culp.

-The first day of class, the three teachers violently subdue the students when conflict starts brewing.
+On the first day of class, the three teachers violently subdue the students when conflict starts brewing.
 Returning home, Cody finds that his brothers and his mother are addicted to a drug known as "edge".

 The next day, Razorhead Flavio attempts to rape Christie, Langford's daughter.
 Cody fights off Flavio and Razorhead leader Hector.
 Bryles eventually subdues Cody, who violated his parole with the fight.
 However, Langford lets him off due to the fact that he did save Christie.
 When physical education class is over, Bryles tells Cody to stay behind and starts beating him.
 They are interrupted by armed Blackheart Mohawk, who was humiliated by Bryles and has taken some "edge".
 Bryles grabs the gun and breaks Mohawk's neck, killing him.

 Cody's brother Sonny later shows up late to Hardin's class, high on "edge".
 Hardin takes him to his locker and breaks it to reveal vials of "edge".
 He then forces the vials into Sonny's mouth while beating him.
 Sonny dies, and Hardin takes the latter's cross.
 Cody sees the cross as Hardin gives his lecture.
 Aided by Langford, the crime becomes a cover-up to say that Sonny died of a drug overdose.
 The next day, Cody and Christie skip school to look for evidence.
 They find the cross before the robots catch the duo, who escape.
 The robots later decide to start a war between Razorheads and Blackhearts.